 Mind has seven colors or Man -Sat Roopa.
 Mind is like light which appears colorless but it includes seven colors while objects that have actually no colors appear in colors of that colorless yet seven colored light.

 Mind is just that light which has seven patterns but is invisible.
 Objects are seen in color not because objects own any color but because of the mind of seer or who sees it.

 A thief can recognize a gold necklace but an innocent child cannot.
 This means that same necklace is valuable to a thief but not to another observer.
 Rose is red when two observers see it in same sun light but when sun light does not exist rose is not seen let leave its red color.
 When one observer has colored glass and another by naked eyes they both will see same rose in different colors.

 Experience is one of seven colors of mind but it lives for short time and memory of it stays longer.
-For example you drink milk and it takes 10 minutes but memory of milk remains a life time.
-Similarly each colors have different depth of thoughts and with which we or different observers make perceptions differently for same object.
+For example you drink milk and it takes 10 minutes but memory of milk remains a lifetime.
+Similarly each color has different depth of thought and with which we or different observers make perceptions differently for the same object.

 On 29/10/2014 11:32 pm, “R.Rudra Narasimham” wrote: